 For weaning first foods, you can either start with a root vegetable like carrots or greens such as broccoli, spinach, green beans or courgette.

-At 4 months, this should be a thin puree that will easily fall off the baby spoon.
+When weaning baby at 4 months, start with a thin puree that will easily fall off the baby spoon.
 You can puree with breastmilk or use leftover water from the pan that the vegetables were cooked in.

 If you buy your baby puree, then select baby food marked as weaning stage 1.
 Select brands that focus on vegetables as the main ingredients.